goruck/smart-zoneminder/README.md

 ## Alarm Uploader (zm-s3-upload)
 The Alarm Uploader, [zm-s3-upload](https://github.com/goruck/smart-zoneminder/blob/master/zm-s3-upload/zm-s3-upload.js), is a node.js application running on the local server that continually monitors ZoneMinder's database for new alarm frames images and if found sends them to an S3 bucket and marks them as having been uploaded.
 The Alarm Uploader also attaches metadata to the alarm frame image such as alarm score, event ID, frame number, date, and others.
 The metadata is used later on by the cloud services to process the image.
 The Alarm Uploader will concurrently upload alarm frames to optimize overall upload time.
 The default value is ten concurrent uploads.
 Upload speed will vary depending on your Internet bandwidth, image size and other factors but typically frames will be uploaded to S3 in less than a few hundred milliseconds.

 Please see the Alarm Uploader's [README](https://github.com/goruck/smart-zoneminder/blob/master/zm-s3-upload/README.md) for installation instructions.

+## Local Object Detection (obj_det_server)
+TBA

 ## Alarm Clip Generator (gen-vid)
 The Alarm Clip Generator, [gen-vid](https://github.com/goruck/smart-zoneminder/blob/master/cgi/gen-vid.py), is a python script run in Apache's CGI on the local server that generates an MP4 video of an alarm event given its Event ID, starting Frame ID and ending Frame ID.
 The script is initiated via the CGI by the Alexa skill handler and the resulting video is played back on an Echo device with a screen upon a user's request.